 Payment Reminders

-Today’s consumers highly value, transparency, and pro activity.
+Today’s consumers highly value transparency and proactivity.
 They’ve come to expect reminders from multiple angles – email and text, for instance—that a payment is about to be processed.
 This is especially true and light of the fact of how many subscriptions consumers have today.

 The average millennial has as many as 17 subscriptions.
-When they are hit with a payment from a subscription – even if they want – if they were expecting, the impact on their finances, creates a negative perception of your brand. if you are proactive with automated email, and or text reminders, this will reduce some of the friction with such customers.
+When they are hit with a payment from a subscription – even if they want – if they were expecting, the impact on their finances creates a negative perception of your brand.
+If you are proactive with automated email, and or text reminders, this will reduce some of the friction with such customers.

 Leveraging Data and Analytics for Subscription Growth

 Data analytics are another feature that a robust payment processor will offer.
-Your payment processor can assess the payment trends and demographics of your subscribers so that you are better poised to make high-level decision-making.
+Your payment processor can assess the payment trends and demographics of your customers so that you are better poised to make high-level decision-making.
 Think of this dashboard as a sort of table of contents or index.

-You can use some of this information and future marketing campaigns to attain more subscribers.
+Where are your customers located?
+What are their ages and genders?
+What type of payment methods they use can even yield some interesting information.
+You can use some of this information and future marketing campaigns to attain more customers.
 It all begins with the data that becomes available at the payment gateway.
 The payment gateway can also become the starting point for understanding Customer lifetime value, (LTV), and customer acquisition cost (CAC).

 Let’s look at CAC, for example: payment data can integrate with your marketing management software, and you’ll see how much effort needs to be put into acquiring certain types of customers.
 You can use this information to make rejections moving forward and adjust your budget accordingly.